iaifi/iaifi.github.io/code-of-conduct.md

 : Discrimination occurs when a person is subject to negative or adverse treatment that denies or limits the individual’s ability to obtain educational benefits or interferes with the work environment, based on one or more of the protected characteristics described in the IAIFI Code of Conduct and institutional anti-discrimination policies. \([Source](https://www.northeastern.edu/ouec/definitions), slightly modified for the IAIFI context\)

 *harassment*
-: Harassment is defined as unwelcome conduct of a verbal, nonverbal or physical nature that is sufficiently severe or pervasive to create a work or academic environment that a reasonable person would consider intimidating, hostile, or abusive and that adversely affects an individual’s educational, work, or living environment. \([Source](https://policies.mit.edu/policies-procedures/90-relations-and-responsibilities-within-mit-community/94-harassment)\)
+: Harassment is defined as words, conduct, or action (usually repeated or persistent) that, being directed at a specific person, annoys, alarms, or causes substantial emotional distress in that person and serves no legitimate purpose. \([Source](https://www.nsf.gov/od/odi/promising_practices/definitions.jsp)\)

 *bullying*
 : Bullying occurs when someone intentionally and repeatedly causes another person injury or discomfort.
 Bullying can take the form of physical contact, words or more subtle actions. \([Source](https://www.apa.org/topics/bullying)\) Typical examples of workplace bullying are discussed in [this document](http://mitsloan.mit.edu/shared/ods/documents/?PublicationDocumentID=5402).